Myth-OS/MythOS-Documentation/Declarations.md

 "I think that we need mythology.
 We need a bedrock of story and legend in order to live our lives coherently." ~ Alan Moore

+"The dark night of the soul comes just before revelation.
+When everything is lost, and all seems darkness, then comes the new life and all that is needed." ~ Joseph Campbell

 9 - **MYTHOS FORMULA CYCLE**: